AccumulateNetwork/accumulate-docs/tools/command-line-tool/command-line-wallet.md

-  adi         Create and manage ADI book        Manage key books for a ADI chains completion  generate the autocompletion script for the specified shell faucet      Get tokens from faucet help        Help about any command key         Create and manage Keys for ADI Key Books, and Pages page        Create and manage Keys, Books, and Pages
+  adi         Create and manage ADI book        Manage key books for a ADI chains completion  generate the autocompletion script for the specified shell credits     Send credits to a recipient faucet      Get tokens from faucet get         Get data by URL help        Help about any command key         Create and manage Keys for ADI Key Books, and Pages page        Create and manage Keys, Books, and Pages